It has been well discussed that oil analysis can effectively monitor three parameters of lubrication.

 Probably not.
 Yet in most cases, this is exactly the type of question that is being asked each time an oil sample is taken.
 If an oil analysis program is expected to detect machine wear problems effectively, better questions must be asked.

-What really needs to be determined is what is normal.
+What really needs to be determined is what is normal for a proactive maintenance strategy.
 Therefore, “normal” must be defined.
 According to Webster’s Dictionary, normal means conforming to a usual or typical pattern.
 How can a pattern in a broad category such as gearboxes be identified?
 The answer is fairly simple; by evaluating as much data as we possibly can.
 Before continuing, a review of how wear metals have traditionally been evaluated in the past is needed.

 Many programs have used fixed limits, giving simple pass or fail criteria for each wear metal.
 Table 1 is an example of what fixed alarm limits might look like.

 The drawback to this type of alarming technique is that it does not account for different contributing factors.
 Gearboxes come in many sizes and shapes.
 Some gearboxes are lightly loaded and run at constant speed, which would lend such a gearbox to a low wear rate.

 It might be in serious trouble if the iron level reaches 200 ppm.
 On the other side of the spectrum, the gearbox could be a low-speed, reversing, heavily loaded gearbox that hasn’t had less than 500 ppm of iron in its oil since it was tested at the assembly plant.